shortbloke/node-red-contrib-automation-hat/README.md

 * Controlling individual indicator lights on each input/output

 ### Installation
+#### Install Node and Node-Red
+Details of how to install Node and Node-Red needed for this project on Raspberry Pi can be found [here](https://nodered.org/docs/hardware/raspberrypi).
+The script at the top of the page ensures you have the latest supported versions ready for this project.

 #### Automation HAT Python Library
 First you'll need the Python dependencies for Automation HAT, you can install these with our one-line installer: